IAndreu/Gene-annotation-pipeline/README.md

 # Pipeline for the comprehensive evaluation and re-annotation of gene and gene families in a genome assembly

 This pipeline automates and standardizes gene and gene family member annotations for a number of gene/gene families in genome assemblies.
-This pipeline allows to obtain the most accurate number of gene copies and minimizes methodological biases that would otherwise perturb downstream comparative analyses. _BITACORA_ and _GeMoMa_ are the main tools used for the identification and annotation of gene families in genome assemblies, together with a first step that identifies and curate gene models using _Blastp_ and _InterProScan_ based on an input file with information of the gene families to annotate.
+It allows to obtain the most accurate number of gene copies and minimizes methodological biases that would otherwise perturb downstream comparative analyses. _BITACORA_ and _GeMoMa_ are the main tools used for the identification and annotation of gene families in genome assemblies, together with a first step that identifies and curate gene models using _Blastp_ and _InterProScan_ based on an input file with information of the gene families to annotate.
 This pipeline was optimized to re-annotate more than 400 gene and gene families across the 163 ant genomes generated in the [Global Ant Genomics Alliance (GAGA) project](https://db.cngb.org/antbase/project).
-The pipeline evaluates the initial generated general annotations, annotate previously missed genes, and label putative erroneus annotations to be manually reviewed and fixed if necessary using an Apollo or other similar tools.
+Briefly, the pipeline evaluates the initial generated general annotations, annotate previously missed genes, and label putative erroneus annotations to be manually reviewed and fixed if necessary using an Apollo or other similar tools.

 Find here the specific datasets and steps used in the GAGA project: https://github.com/schraderL/GAGA/tree/main/Scripts/04_Gene_re-annotation